superXdev/zippyshare-downloader/README.md

 # zippydr - Zippyshare downloader

 a simple CLI application to download file from Zippyshare site, you can easily download by typing in command line.
+This tools have 2 mode for download: single file & batch file

 [![NPM](https://nodei.co/npm/zippydr.png?compact=true)](https://nodei.co/npm/zippydr/)